ocaml-sf/learn-ocaml-example-repository/tutorials/features-3-12.md

 Local opens
 -----------

-You can also open a module for an expression within parenthesis:
+You can also open a module for an expression within parentheses:

     | let int_6L = Int64.(add 1L (sub 7L 2L))